kevinchanquin/molga-zoovu/README.md

 ### The looks

-In order to make the fancy looks of game I used `styled-components`, this library is perfect to give elements a diferent style based on props.
+In order to make the fancy looks of the game I used `styled-components`, this library is perfect to give elements a different style based on props.

-I alos made some rehusable components: Button, Typograhpy, Textfield and Icon, both to demostrate the use of styled-components and prop-types.
+I also made some reusable components: Button, Typography, Textfield and Icon, both to demonstrate the use of styled-components and prop-types.
 See: `src/components`.

 E.g.
 ```jsx